htcondor/htcondor/docs/codes-other-values/glossary.rst

      The HTCondor Software Suite does not provide glideins as a first class entity itself, but implements tools that users can build glideins from.
-A glidein is a set of scripts which creates a short-lived, usually unprivileged EP that runs a a job under HTCondor or some other batch system.
+A glidein is a set of scripts which creates a short-lived, usually unprivileged EP that runs as a job under HTCondor or some other batch system.
 This glidein EP then reports to a different batch pool that end users can submit jobs to.
 Glideins are one way to build a larger HTCondor pool from different sets of resources that a user or group may have access to.
      One advantage of glideins is that they provide *late binding*, that is, glideins may sit idle in a foreign